Identifying possible pairing states in Sr$_2$RuO$_4$ by tunneling spectroscopy: Blonder-Tinkham-Klapwijk theory

 In this paper, we consider four types of pair potentials: (1) spin-singlet $d_{zx}+id_{yz}$-wave, (2) spin-triplet $f$-wave, (3) spin-triplet helical $p$-wave, and (4) spin-singlet $s$-wave.
 Each pair potential is given by

 where $\bar{\Delta}_0$ is determined so that $\mathrm{max}[d_{\bs{k}}]=\Delta_0$ on the FS with $d_{\bs{k}} = \sqrt{d_0^2 + |\bs{d}|^2}$ and $\Delta_0 \in \mathbb{R}$ characterizes the amplitude of the pair potential, and $k_{s\parallel}$ and $k_{s\perp}$ are the Fermi momentum parallel and perpendicular to the $k_a$-$k_b$ plane in the superconductor.
 The $d$-vector of the spin-nematic $f$-wave pairing is assumed parallel to the $a$-axis.
+This $d$-vector reproduces the NMR results \cite{Pustogow_arXiv_2019, Ishida_arXiv_2019}, where an external magnetic field is applied in the [100] direction.
 This anisotropic $d$-vector reduces the four-fold rotational symmetry stemming from the crystal structure into two-fold one (i.e., spin-nematic superconductivity).
 The spin-nematic $f$-wave pairings with $\bs{d} \parallel \bs{a}$ and $\bs{d} \parallel \bs{b}$ are degenerated.
 In this paper, we refer to each pair potential as (1) chiral $d$-wave (chiral DW), (2) spin-nematic $f$-wave (spin-nematic FW), (3) helical $p$-wave (helical PW), and (4) $s$-wave (SW) SC.
 The SW, helical PW, and spin-nematic FW pairings are time-reversal symmetric, whereas the the chiral DW one breaks TRS.

-From the experimental data obtained so far, we cannot exclude the possibility of the existence of subdominant pair potentials for the FW pairing where the subdominant component should also belong to the 2D irreducible representation.
+From the experimental data obtained so far, we cannot exclude the possibility of the existence of subdominant pair potentials for the FW pairing where the subdominant component should also belong to the 2D irreducible representation\footnote{In this paper, we consider subdominant component only for the FW pairing.
+Subdominant components in a spin-triplet superconductor can change the direction of the $d$-vector, resulting in the mixing between spin subspace.
+Such spin mixing can affects the surface ABSs.}.
 Such a subdominant component changes the node to a small minimum and can gain the condensation energy.
 Therefore, to discuss the effects of a subdominant component, we introduce the parameters $\eta_a$ and $\eta_b$ with which the $d$-vector is given by

 where, we consider the subdominant components linear function of the momentum (i.e., $p_x$- and $p_y$-wave pairing as subdominant components with $\bs{d} \parallel \bs{c}$).

 The wave functions obey the Bogoliubov-de Gennes (BdG) equation: $\check{H} \Psi = E \Psi$.
 In the present case, the momenta parallel to the interface $k_x$ and $k_y$ are good quantum numbers because of translational symmetry.
 Therefore, the BdG equation is decomposed as